hwakimoto/lemmet/README.md

 # Usage

-Go to this site and paste Lemmet strings and push "EXECUTE".
+Go to this site and paste Lemmet strings and push "Convert to Emmet".

 http://hwakimoto.github.io/lemmet